zencart/documentation/content/user/order_total/coupons.md

 ---
 If you want to offer a coupon, you need to first enable the coupon system:

-Go to: Admin->Modules->Order Total->Discount Coupons (ot_coupon).
+Go to: Admin > Modules > Order Total > Discount Coupons (ot_coupon).
 If it's not already installed, click Install to enable it.

 ## Creating Coupons

-Now, in your Admin area, you have a menu item entitled "Discounts".
-Click on the Coupon Admin option.
+Now, in your Admin area, click Discounts > Coupon Admin.

 Next, you create a coupon by clicking Insert.
 (Or Edit to edit an existing coupon.)
 Fill in the details.